ravindra-sagar/coursera-test/Lecture Summary.md

         -> attributes:
             href: Link address
-            title: title of the link; used for code readability -> <a> is both inline element and bloc level element
+            title: title of the link; used for code readability -> <a> is both inline element and bloc level element; but by default it is displayed as an inline element; we can              display it as an bloc level element using CSS

     2) External links:
       <a href="https://github.com/ravindra-sagar/coursera-test/edit/main/README.md" target="_blank" title="external link">